-Portfolio Carbon Footprint/ Carbon Footprint: A proxy for a portfolio's exposure to potential climate-related risks (especially the cost of carbon), often compared to a performance benchmark.
-It is calculated by working out the carbon intensity (Scope 1+2 Emissions / \$M sales) for each portfolio company and calculating the weighted average by portfolio weight.
+Carbon footprint/weighted average carbon intensity (WACI): A proxy for a portfolio's exposure to potential climate-related risks.
+It is calculated by the addition of each portfolio companies carbon intensity (tCO2e/USDm revenue), weighted by its size (%) in a portfolio.

-Scope 1 Greenhouse Gas Emissions: Direct emissions from owner or sources controlled by the owner, including: on-campus combustion of fossil fuels; and mobile combustion of fossil fuels by institution-controlled vehicles.
+Scope 1 greenhouse gas emissions: Direct emissions from an owner or sources controlled by the owner, including on-campus combustion of fossil fuels and mobile combustion of fossil fuels by institution-controlled vehicles.

-Scope 2 Greenhouse Gas Emissions: Indirect emissions from the generation of purchased energy
+Scope 2 greenhouse gas emissions: Indirect emissions from the generation of purchased energy.

-Scope 3 Greenhouse Gas Emissions: Indirect emissions that are not controlled by the institution but occur as a result of that institutions activities.
+Scope 3 greenhouse gas emissions: Indirect emissions that are not controlled by the institution but occur because of that institution's activities.
 Examples include commuting, waste disposal and embodied emissions from extraction.